vermaharsha/WeatherApp/README.md

 The app uses the `OpenWeatherMap` API to retrieve weather data, so you will need to have an API key in order to use it.
 You can sign up for a free API key on the [OpenWeatherMap ](https://openweathermap.org/)website.

-## License
-This app is licensed under the MIT License.
-See the LICENSE file for more information.

 ## Acknowledgements
 This app was created as a personal project by Rajnish Kumar Sharma .
 It uses the OpenWeatherMap API for weather data.